GenZ-LIO: Generalizable LiDAR-Inertial Odometry Beyond Confined--Open Boundaries: RELATED WORK

-After downsampling the incoming LiDAR scan, the subsequent state estimation stage computes residuals from correspondences established between the current downsampled scan and a reference (another scan or a local submap) using various error metrics.
-Most SOTA LiDAR–inertial odometry systems typically adopt one of three widely used metric types: point-to-point~\cite{besl1992tpami, wu2024icra}, point-to-plane~\cite{rusinkiewicz2001IntConfThreeDDigitalImagingAndModeling, xu2021ral, xu2022tro, bai2022ral, he2023ais}, or generalized-ICP (G-ICP)~\cite{segal2009rss, chen2023icra, chen2024ral}-based error metrics.
-For instance, Xu~\etalcite{xu2022tro} employed the point-to-plane metric in Fast-LIO2, an enhanced version of Fast-LIO~\cite{xu2021ral} featuring direct matching, an ikd-Tree, and a novel Kalman gain formulation.
+Recently, many modern LIO systems have adopted direct scan-to-map residual formulations, which commonly use point-to-point~\cite{besl1992tpami, wu2024icra}, point-to-plane~\cite{rusinkiewicz2001IntConfThreeDDigitalImagingAndModeling, xu2021ral, xu2022tro, bai2022ral, he2023ais}, or generalized-ICP (G-ICP)~\cite{segal2009rss, chen2023icra, chen2024ral}-based error metrics.
+For instance, Xu~\etalcite{xu2022tro} employed the point-to-plane metric in FAST-LIO2, an enhanced version of FAST-LIO~\cite{xu2021ral} featuring direct matching, an ikd-Tree, and a novel Kalman gain formulation.
 Bai~\etalcite{bai2022ral} also utilized the point-to-plane metric in Faster-LIO, introducing parallel sparse incremental voxel updates for lightweight operation.
 Chen~\etalcite{chen2023icra} applied the G-ICP-based metric~\cite{koide2021icra} in DLIO with continuous-time motion correction to mitigate distortion.
 He~\etalcite{he2023ais} leveraged the point-to-plane metric in Point-LIO to perform state updates at every LiDAR point measurement.
 Wu~\etal~\cite{wu2024icra} adopted the point-to-point metric in LIO-EKF, employing adaptive thresholding for more robust data association.
 Chen~\etalcite{chen2024ral} integrated G-ICP-based constraints with inertial data in iG-LIO.